 freshman class community and create a community action plan for change.

-Stop by University Center 4th Floor or complete the form to participate at https://orgsync.com/6916/forms/show/15368.
+Stop by University Center 4th Floor or email email@example.com for more information.
 You can also find out more details and get your questions answered at the informational sessions held at the beginning of each semester.

 - Leadership training that enhances the college experience and preparation for life after college

 - Nomination for the Emerging Leadership Award for the Student Leadership Awards Ceremony